KankakeeCommunityCollege/recover-newsroom/_drafts/spring-2022-funds-for-students.md

 All programs are Equal Opportunity Employer Programs, and auxiliary aids and services are available upon request to individuals with disabilities.
 Funded by the Grundy Livingston Kankakee Workforce Board.​

-**Scholarship for Early Childhood teachers**

-A scholarship to address the shortage of qualified early childhood educators could cover all costs to attend KCC, after other financial aid is considered.
+**Scholarships**

+Information on KCC Foundation scholarships, and a scholarship application are at [foundation.kcc.edu/scholarships](https://foundation.kcc.edu/scholarships).
+Note: The current scholarship application is for Fall 2022 and Spring 2023.

+Additional scholarship opportunities are out there.

+One example is the Early Childhood Access Consortium for Equity Scholarship Program - for students in the Early Childhood Education program.
 Read more in the news item titled "[Tuition offer for future early childhood teachers](https://news.kcc.edu/2021/12/02/future-teachers-heres-a-free-tuition-offer.html)."

-For more information, contact Professor Sarah Gowler at&nbsp;[sgowler@kcc.edu](mailto:sgowler@kcc.edu).
+You can also contact KCC Professor Sarah Gowler at&nbsp;[sgowler@kcc.edu](mailto:sgowler@kcc.edu).

+Another example is scholarships and [support for veterans](https://www.kcc.edu/admissions/veterans/).
+[Email](mailto:finaid@kcc.edu)&nbsp;or visit the Financial Aid Office for more information.

+KCC's Financial Aid Office is a good starting point to learn about college aid you migh qualify for.
+Contact Financial Aid at [finaid@kcc.edu](mailto:finaid@kcc.edu), 815-802-8550 or visit in person.

+&nbsp;

 &nbsp;